LISTEN: Ignorant Certainty (11:59min)

 Recognizing this issue, life insurers give policyholders co-ownership of these excess premiums – and the earnings from the investment of them – in the form of cash values.
 Subject to the terms of the policy, these cash values can be accessed by the policyholder in a variety of ways while still maintaining a life insurance benefit.

 In policies issued by well-managed insurance companies, it is quite likely that cash value balances will, over time, exceed the premiums that have been paid.
-Dividends, i.e., the non-guaranteed earnings on the excess premiums, can be received by the policyholder, used to pay future premiums, allowed to accumulate and compound, or applied to the purchase of additional paid-up insurance.
+Whole life insurance dividends, i.e., the non-guaranteed earnings on the excess premiums, can be received by the policyholder, used to pay future premiums, allowed to accumulate and compound, or applied to the purchase of additional paid-up insurance.

 This arrangement is reasonable and equitable for both the policyholder and the insurance company.
 The cash value feature gives the policyholder a rationale for placing the excess premiums with the insurance company.
 Larger premiums give the insurance company greater investment capital, longer time periods and greater flexibility to meet the obligation of future claims.
 At the same time, competition among insurers provides incentives for companies to maximize their cash value accumulations and account features for the benefit of the policyholder.